 There is a large loft bedroom/sitting room where my parents sleep, an office and a guest room.
 That's it for "rooms".
 Everything else is open (except for the bathrooms of course).

 Thankfully, they still own the trailer they lived in while building the house.
 That trailer is where Damien and I sleep.
 Which leaves the guest room for the kids to share.

 Trust me, this is not a tale of woe of how our children all share a bedroom.
 A first world "problem" like that is offensive to the majority of the world's population.
 Or at least, it offends me on their behalf.

 We see nothing wrong kids sharing rooms.
-And in our case, Damien and I sleeping in a space barely bigger than the bed.
-And that trailer is starting to get chilly.
+And in our case, Damien and I are sleeping in a space barely bigger than the bed.
+And that trailer is starting to get chilly at night.
 I'm not complaining, I love the honest-to-goodness comfort of wool blankets and flannel sheets on cold nights.

 But three children (& all their stuff) sharing one room does beg the "How do you do that?" question for most North Americans.
 Us North Americans we love our space.
 The bigger the better.
 Or not.

 We will be moving soon out of my parents spacious and beautiful (but bedroom-challenged) home and will be finding our own place to live again.
 As we search for a new place to live I plan to share our housing philosophy.
 What we're looking for in a home to rent and eventually what we want for a space of our own.

 You will either laugh (the Tougas' think they can do what?!) or cry (those poor delusional Tougas') depending on your perspective.
 But you're going to have to wait a little while longer for that emotional roller coaster.

 Today I want to show you how our kids have shared one bedroom for the summer at my parents.